GhostVaibhav/Chess/README.md

 Be sure to not build and use **build.cpp** for any other OS except **Windows** as it will be of no use.

 ## Behind the scenes
-Why did you choose chess?
-Why use SFML when there are better alternatives?
-I know all of this stuff, but I just want to tell you that this is my first public repo and I really didn't have any great ideas back in the day.
+Why did you choose **chess**?
+Why use **SFML** when there are better alternatives like **ImGui**, **GuiLite** or **OpenGL**?
+I know all of this stuff, but this is my first public repo and I really didn't have any great ideas back in the day.
 Any feedbacks or suggestions would be open-handedly accepted.

+## Motivation
+In short, the chess game!
+I like it and I have played it a lot in my childhood days.

+##